+4 Microgravity Generation Method

-4 Microgravity generation method 4.1 Parabolic Flight
+4.1 Parabolic Flight

-Parabolic flight means flying on a parabolic flight path [12].
+Parabolic flight means flying on a parabolic flight path [10].
 After gaining sufficient speed by a rapid descent, the aircraft is raised, and the thrust is narrowed down to the extent that it compensates for air resistance to perform the parabolic motion.
-During Parabolic Flight, a micro-gravity environment of about 10-2 to 10-3G can be realized for about 10 to 20 seconds, so it is used for various micro-gravity experiments and training of astronauts.
-Figure 4 shows the flight curve in parabolic flight and the gravity in each phase.
+During Parabolic Flight, a microgravity environment of about 10^{-2} to 10^{-3} G can be realized for about 10 to 20 s, so it is used for various microgravity experiments and training of astronauts.
+One company provides commercial services for parabolic flights [12].
+Figure 3 shows the flight curve in parabolic flight and the gravity in each phase.